Burnley Campus Archive Collection

 Initially assembled in 1991, the Burnley Archive Collection is full of materials relating to the Burnley Horticultural College and its subsequent ownership by the University of Melbourne.

 Now known simply as the Burnley campus, we’ve been teaching horticultural courses here for a variety of educational institutions since 1891, with the site first put aside for the Horticultural Society of Victoria in 1860.
-In 2015, Burnley campus marked 125 years of continuous horticultural education, an international record.
+In 2015, the Burnley campus marked 125 years of continuous horticultural education, an international record.

 For further information about the collection, or to request access, contact Jane Wilson: jane.wilson1@unimelb.edu.au.